How to Update Golden or Honey Oak Cabinets Without Paint!

 - Traditional golden and honey oak kitchen cabinets have a bad rap of being the ‘wood choices of the 90s’, so they look dated by default.

-- Golden oak cabinets are often partnered with cathedral-style cabinet doors.
+- Golden oak cabinets are often partnered with cathedral-style cabinet doors #dealbreaker.

-- In a kitchen with golden or honey oak, other 90s finishes (especially certain laminate countertops and tile backsplashes) usually surround them, enhancing the ‘dated’ perception.
+- In a golden or honey oak kitchen, other outdated 90s finishes (especially certain laminate countertops and tile backsplashes) usually surround them, enhancing the ‘dated’ perception.

-The above doesn’t make golden oak bad; it’s just our perception.
-Golden oak is GLORIOUS; it just needs to hang out with different friends.
+The above doesn’t make Golden Oak bad; it’s just our perception.
+Golden Oak is great; it just needs to hang out with different friends.
 For example, these next cabinets are beautiful.

 While their cathedral-style tops (which you can barely see) aren’t ideal for an ‘updated look,’ they have NO exposed hinges, which is awesome.
-They’re also a great general stain color—not too strong.
+They’re also a great general stain color—not too strong (although ‘ideally’ they’d be a bit more muted).

 So what’s the problem?

 It’s the countertop and backsplash combo.
-These, combined with the oak cabinets, make this space look dated.
-The countertop and cabinets could be great on their own; they just need a better backsplash partner!
+Together with the oak cabinets, they make this space look dated.

-Now, I’ve written many (ahem) articles on updating wood cabinets, flooring, and trim.
-And while these blog posts are full of even MORE fantastic update ideas for your kitchen, they’re a bit more ‘general,’ hitting a wider range of wood stains and species.
+Now, I’ve written many articles on updating wood cabinets, flooring, and trim (seriously, type the word WOOD into my search, and you’ll be busy for days).
+While these blog posts are full of even more fantastic update ideas for your kitchen, they cover a wider range of wood stains, species, and situations (check them out later).

 This blog post is ONLY about golden and honey oak!